Put1s/discord_music_bot/README.md

 # Deploying your bot
 Lastly you'll need to deploy your bot.
 You can follow my other tutorial on deploying with docker https://www.youtube.com/watch?v=z58g7_dHeMA but the gist is to have a server setup with all the dependencies and then run `python main.py`.

-# Token
-Remember that you need to have your token setup in your environment variables as well and it should be under TOKEN.
-On windows you can do this by running
-`SET TOKEN=<you_token_here>`